Hakamate/Hakamate/README.md

 ### 🤔 About me 🤔
 As a technophile, I'm passionate about solution development, starting from scratch to customers needs.
 I also like managing a project and talk with customers to support them.
-That's why I want to be a Product Owner / Scrum Master.
+That's why I want to be a Product Owner / Scrum Master (or CEO).
 Besides that, I want to manage my own entreprise to deliver IT services and create solutions to make world easier.
-I'm currently doing a technological watch on Discord, let's check it and participate : https://discord.gg/hmuX8NX
+I like to imagine things and create solutions to answer some needs.

+I'm also training in marketing, because product without branding and visibility can't work, and i love starting from an idea, going through the creation of it, before being able to make it growing.

 </p>

 <br>